Category Archives: holiday

 Feeling like she needs a good rest, she arrives and soon finds her mother planning all of the Christmas things that the two need to do together.
 She rather not do so much stuff, but compromises and visits the town’s Santa Claus, played by Gary Chalk.
 This simple visit may seem unimportant, but he does have a secret that leaves Beth wondering what the mystery is.

 Along comes and old friend, Dean, played by Brendan Penny.
 He had a crush on her in High School, but didn’t act on it because she was dating Barry, played by Andrew Francis.
 Dean never felt the two belonged together since they had different interests.
-Dean is now divorced from Melinda and has twins while working as a fireman.
+Dean is now divorced from Melinda and has twins while working as a firefighter.
 Beth now finds him even more appealing.
-He boosts her self-confidence from her lack of nabbing acting roles she desires.
-The town’s Santa Claus is up to something inexplicable and situations get a little out of kilter.
+He boosts her self-confidence after she fails to nab the acting roles she desires.
+The town’s Santa Claus is up to something inexplicable, and situations get a little out of kilter.

 Beth gets involved with a local theater production and really enjoys herself.
-The seed has been planted, and she is pondering whether or not she should stay in her small hometown for good.
-Confusion is the end result of her indecision, and what will happen to her future.
+The seed has been planted, and she is pondering whether to stay in her small hometown for good.
+Confusion is the end result of her indecision, and it will affect her future.

-You can’t go wrong with a Hallmark movie because they have a formula they follow for each production.
+You can’t go wrong with a Hallmark movie because they follow a formula for each production.
 Like ‘Tis the Season for Love, each movie is simple but direct, and a love story is sure to flourish.

 The movie is a bit crazy and fun to watch compared to most traditional Christmas movies that are about the meaning of Christmas.
 Some are set around Christmas but really have nothing to do with the holiday.
 On the odd occasion, Hollywood releases a movie about the spirit of Christmas like Miracle on 34th Street, A Christmas Carol, or It’s a Wonderful Life.
 Get Santa touches on the spirit of Christmas, but presents the story in a refreshing, hilarious and playful way.